materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Go to "My records" and click the record’s title.
 - Click "Collaborate" and "Get a link" to generate a URL to be sent to one of your collaborators.
 Equipped with this URL, he/she should be able to update your entry (e.g., create new versions) after login.

-### [Optional] Search for a shared record using the archive’s built-in search engine
+### Search for shared records using the built-in search engine

 - Click "Shared records".
 - Type "+LNO +WP9" into the search box to find all shared records whose metadata contains "LNO" and "WP9".
 Depending on the contents of the database, you may get zero, one, or more hits.

-Read the search guide, if you wish to make more advanced queries, such as searching for all shared records where the title contains "LNO".
+For more adanced advanced queries, such as searching for all shared records where the title contains "LNO" and "WP9", read the provided guide.

 ### Get an API token